citp/privacy-policy-historical/r/re/red/redcross.ca.md

 One Time Monthly

 ##  Policy on the Collection, Use and Disclosure Of Personal Information

-##  “Privacy Policy”

-  1. ###  Objective & Scope of Policy
+##  “CRCS Privacy Notice”

+  1. ###  The CRCS Privacy Notice and its application

-  2. ###  The Collection, Use & Disclosure of Personal Information
+  2. ###  Definitions

-  3. ###  Consent
+  3. ###  CRCS Accountability and Safeguards

-  4. ###  Accuracy
+  4. ###  How Personal Information is used by the CRCS

-  5. ###  Retention
+  5. ###  Personal Information on the CRCS Website

-  6. ###  Security
+  6. ###  Consent

-  7. ###  Access to Personal information
+  7. ###  Limiting Collection, Use, Disclosure, and Retention

-  8. ###  Web Site
+  8. ###  Accuracy and Individual Access

+  9. ###  CRCS Privacy Contacts for concerns or questions

-  9. ###  Amendment of CRCS Practices and this Policy
+###  1. The CRCS Privacy Notice and its application

-####  1\.
-Objective & Scope of Policy

-The Canadian Red Cross Society (“CRCS”) is committed to respecting the privacy of Donors and Clients.
-Accordingly, we have prepared this Policy outlining our policy and practices concerning the collection, use and disclosure of Personal Information.
+The Canadian Red Cross Society (“CRCS”) is committed to respecting the privacy of its Donors and Clients.
+As part of this commitment, we want everyone to know our principles and practices for the collection, use, processing, transfer, storage or disclosure of your Personal Information.

-This Policy governs Personal Information collected from and about individuals who are or may become Donors or Clients of the CRCS and those other individuals outside of the CRCS with whom we work.

-In the event of questions about: (i) access to Personal Information;  (ii) the collection, use, management or disclosure of Personal Information by or on behalf of the CRCS; or (iii) this Policy, individuals should contact the General Manager of the CRCS Zone in which they are ordinarily resident, or the CRCS Privacy Officer at the National Office in Ottawa.
-A list of Zones and contact information is available at [http://www.redcross.ca/](http://www.redcross.ca/main.asp?id=000136 "Canadian Red Cross").
+**This Privacy Notice outlines our policy and practices on the collection, use, transfer, storage and disclosure of Personal Information about Donors, Clients, and any other non-Red Cross individuals with whom we work.**  A separate privacy policy applies to employees, volunteers, and contract staff when they are working on behalf of the CRCS.
+It requires them to uphold the principles and practices described in this Privacy Notice.
+The application of this Privacy Notice is subject to applicable laws including legislation, regulations, and the orders or lawful requests of any courts or other lawful authorities.

+###  2. Definitions

+**“Client(s)”** means an individual(s) who a) is a CRCS Donor; b) has requested or used CRCS services; c) has given his or her information for assessment of needs; or c) registered for CRCS training and who is  not acting in their capacity as CRCS employees, volunteers, students, or contractors.

+**“Collection”** means the act of gathering, acquiring, noting or obtaining by any other means Personal Information about an individual.

+**“Consent”** means giving permission for the collection, use, and disclosure of Personal Information for certain purposes.
+Consent can be either express or implied and can be given orally, electronically or in writing.
+Implied consent is consent that can be reasonably inferred from an action or inaction.

+**“CRCS”** , also referred to as “we” or “us”, means The Canadian Red Cross Society.

+**“Disclosure”** means making Personal Information available to someone else.

+**“Donor(s)”** means an individual(s) who makes a donation of money or securities to the CRCS or has indicated to the CRCS or to its agents an intention to make a donation to the CRCS.

+**“Personal Information”** means any information, recorded in any form, about an identified individual, or an individual whose identity may be inferred or determined from such information, but does not include information that is publically available, such as business contact information or information found in a telephone directory.

+**“Use”** means the treatment, handling and management of Personal Information

 Top

-####  2\.
-The Collection, Use & Disclosure of Personal Information

-For the purposes of this Policy:

-_“Client” means an individual who has requested or used the services of the CRCS or who has applied for or registered in a CRCS training program or course, but does not include employees, volunteers, students and contractors of the CRCS or any Donor in any such other capacity;_

-_“CRCS” also referred to as “we” or “us” includes the Canadian Red Cross Community Health Services;_

-_“Donor” means any person who makes, or who indicates to the CRCS an intention to make a donation to the CRCS;_

-_"Personal Information" means any information, recorded in any form, about an identified individual, or an individual whose identity may be inferred or determined from such information, but not including any business contact information._
+###  3. CRCS Accountability and Safeguards

+The CRCS takes very seriously its responsibility to protect the personal information in our possession.
+We are accountable to our Clients and Donors to adopt and regularly review our practices to ensure they align with reasonable business practices appropriate to the level of sensitivity to safeguard personal information against loss or theft, unauthorized access, alteration or disclosure.

+Top

+###  4. How Personal Information is used by the CRCS

-The CRCS uses the verbal or written Personal Information provided by Clients, Donors and others in order to conduct assistance and training, activities, and outreach with the goal of assisting those in need in Canada and abroad.
+The CRCS uses the Personal Information provided by Clients, Donors and others to facilitate assistance and training, activities, and outreach with the goal of assisting those in need in Canada and abroad.
 Our initiatives include providing and assisting in the provision of:

   * health and personal care services and programs;
-  * disaster relief and preparedness services and programs;
+  * Emergency  relief and preparedness services and programs;
   * violence, abuse, neglect and injury prevention services and programs;
   * tracing and reunion services;
-  * first aid services and programs
+  * first aid services and programs;
   * water safety services and programs;
   * training and awareness courses or programs in connection with any of the above